maryannh/camjam-kit-1/worksheet.md

         button.wait_for_release()
     ```

-1. Run the code and you'll see the LED blink on and off until the button is pressed, then start blinking again when the button is released.
+1. Run the code and you'll see the LED blink on and off until the button is pressed, at which point it will turn off completely.
+When the button is released, it will start blinking again.

 1. Try adding some parameters to `blink` to make it blink faster or slower: